AXP-OS/axpos-org/content/docs/knowledge/browser.md

 _Note: At the moment it is unclear if or when there will be an F-Droid version for the webview or the browser._

+### Webview?!

+The Android WebView component allows developers to display web content within their mobile applications.

+In other words the Android Webview is a web browser engine that can be embedded within an app which is not just convenient for developers but also they do not need to handle security patches for it.

+Some popular examples using Android's Webview:

+- Facebook (news, videos, links, ...)
+- Amazon (product descriptions, reviews, ...)
+- MicroG -> Sign in page
+- ebay (item listings, product descriptions, ...)
+- slack (chat messages, files, ...)
+- CNN (news articles, videos, ...)
+- Spotify (artist profiles, album descriptions, ...)

+and many many more!

+_some more examples, details and credits for the above: [smallusefultips.com](https://smallusefultips.com/which-apps-run-on-the-webview-component)_

 ### Features

 - [Chromium](https://www.chromium.org/Home/)-based